 The answer is VERY EASY.
 Like, SHOCKINGLY EASY.

-Once you know how to make your own quick and easy plain bagels, you'll make them over and over again because, while you know how secretly easy they are to make, your friends don't — and getting to bask in those impressed reactions?
-That's priceless.
+Once you know how to make my quick and easy plain bagels, you'll make them over and over again because, while you know how secretly easy they are to make, your friends don't — and getting to bask in those impressed reactions?
+Priceless.

 Soon you'll feel confident enough to try all my other easy bagel recipes with different bagel flavors and toppings.
-Before you know it, you'll be taking your bagel-making skills to the next level with my overnight New York-style bagel recipe, which uses more traditional bagel-making ingredients and a different shaping technique.
+You can even take your bagel-making skills to the next level with my overnight New York-style bagel recipe, which uses more traditional ingredients and a different shaping technique.

 Making bagels is what started my love of bread-making.
 You can draw a direct line from me learning how to make homemade bagels from a recipe I found on Tumblr back in 2014, to me going to pastry school in 2020, to you reading this blog post right now.